Lakerfield/QuestPDF.Barcodes/README.md

 - Seamless integration with QuestPDF.
 - Simple and intuitive API.

+## Versions

+To accommodate the breaking changes introduced in QuestPDF version 2024.3.0, this repository provides two versions of the NuGet package:

+### Version 2024.3.x

+- Utilizes the `.svg()` render method in QuestPDF.
+- Aligns a 2D barcode to the center of the box.

+### Version 2023.1.x

+- Utilizes the `.canvas()` render method in QuestPDF.
+- Aligns a 2D barcode to the left of the box.

 ## Installation

 You can install the package via NuGet Package Manager: